 Hello,

-my name is Vasiliki Mylonopoulou and often people call me Vaso.
-I work in the field of human-computer Interaction with a focus on designing technology with and for people with chronic conditions.
-I have experience in the field of persuasive technology and designing for behavior change and I am interested in inclusion in the design process of digital technology as well as inclusive digital technology.
+my name is Vasiliki Mylonopoulou, and often people call me Vaso.
+My background is in human-computer interaction, and I work in the field of digital health, focusing on inclusion, access, and participation of people with disabilities and chronic conditions in the design of technologies targeting them.
+I have experience in the field of persuasive technology and designing for behavior change, and I am interested in inclusion in the design process of digital technology as well as inclusive digital technology.
 You can find more about me, my research, and my teaching at https://vasilikimylo.com/

 Contact